-There is no one commonly understood definition for the term for social marketing.
+There is no one accepted definition for the term for social marketing.
 Why the multiple terms?
 We delve into the evolution of alternative terms for the classic 'social marketing approach' in a blog post here: Social Marketing: Why It’s Past Time to Reframe and Rebrand.

 We originally had high hopes for clarity from the consensus definition of social marketing shown below:

 The following definition is endorsed by the Boards of the International Social Marketing Association, European Social Marketing Association, and Australian Association of Social Marketing.

 Social Marketing is an approach used to develop activities aimed at changing or maintaining people’s behaviour for their benefit.
 Whereas marketing in the commercial world ultimately seeks to influence consumer behaviour for profit, social marketing encourages behaviours that provide benefit for individuals and society as a whole.